aecyia/NewWorld/_PERSONAL/MyLoreTracker.md

 3 - The Box

 Tempest's Heart
-1 - Brothers Unreliable
+1 - Brothers Unreliable -- MISSING
-2 - The Offering of the Apple
+2 - The Offering of the Apple -- MISSING
-3 - The Heretic's Source
+3 - The Heretic's Source -- MISSING
-4 - Father Russo and Isabella
+4 - Father Russo and Isabella -- MISSING

-Barnacles and Black Powder
+Barnacles and Black Powder -- MISSING
-1 - The Darkheart's Roster
+1 - The Darkheart's Roster -- MISSING
-2 - Admiral's Manifesto
+2 - Admiral's Manifesto -- MISSING
-3 - Widdershin's Stupidity
+3 - Widdershin's Stupidity -- MISSING

 ## Tales of First Light